-Compared to the above, SIS does not require any kind of function approximation and works by removing states that are negligible (see Definition 1) from the computation of the importance weight.
-SIS is expected to perform particularly well when one has many states which do not contribute to the expected return.
-The upper bounds for the MSE and the variance for SIS provided in equations \ref{eq: MSE} and \ref{eq: var} show that rather than exponential dependence on the horizon, SIS is at worst exponential in the maximal trajectory length in states that are not negligible.
-If such trajectories are extremely short, i.e. if there are a few key decision points, then in practice this exponential factor may be negligible compared to the remaining factor which is polynomial in $H$.
-This hypothesis is tested through empirical experiments comparing SIS to PDIS and INCRIS in a domain with only one key decision point, with promising results.
+State-based techniques can also be applied when an accurate model is available.
+In particular, doubly robust (DR) methods \cite{Dudik2011,Jiang2016,Farajtabar2018,Thomas2016} use estimators that combine importance sampling with the direct method, which uses an estimated model to infer the return of the evaluation policy, using traditional statistical techniques for missing data (e.g. \cite{Bang2005}).
+The doubly robust estimator benefits from the low variance of the direct method and the low bias -- or unbiasedness, if the behaviour policy is known -- of importance sampling methods.
+It is a consistent estimator \cite{Thomas2016}, implying its variance converges to 0 for $n \to \infty$.

-In addition to importance sampling, other techniques have proven to be useful for off-policy evaluation.
-The so-called direct method models the reward function which is conceptually simple but requires a model, the accuracy of which often depends on the evaluation policy \cite{Dudik2011}, and any statistical bias in the reward model will be reflected in the estimator.
-Doubly robust methods \cite{Dudik2011,Jiang2016,Farajtabar2018,Thomas2016} use estimators that combine the direct method and importance sampling based on traditional statistical techniques for missing data (e.g. \cite{Bang2005}).
-The resulting estimator benefits from the low variance of the direct method and the low bias -- or unbiasedness, if the behaviour policy is known -- of importance sampling methods.
-It will be interesting to see approaches combining or blending SIS with the direct method for double robustness.
-Guo et al. \cite{Guo2017} combine INCRIS with options \cite{Sutton1999}, temporally extended actions that help to effectively reduce the horizon of the importance sampling estimator.
-Similar to INCRIS, we expect that SIS can also be combined with options for improved accuracy in long-horizon problems.
+Other variance reduction techniques not investigated in this paper are of further interest, including options \cite{Sutton1999,Guo2017}, multiple importance sampling \cite{Owen2013,Metelli2020}, and estimator selection \cite{Udagawa2022}.